-The Act requires businesses who meet a revenue threshold (annual consolidated revenue of more than $100 million) to report on the risks of modern slavery in their operations and supply chains, and actions to address those risks.
+The Modern Slavery Act, which became law in January 2019, requires businesses who meet a revenue threshold (annual consolidated revenue of more than $100 million) to report on the risks of modern slavery in their operations and supply chains, and the actions taken to address those risks.

 Businesses are also required to submit an annual Modern Slavery Statement to the Department of Home Affairs.

-TWUSUPER believes every person has the right to freedom, and to be safe and respected in their day-to-day lives.
+TWUSUPER supports the Act and believes every person has the right to freedom and to be safe and respected in their day-to-day lives.

-We have started our implementation of the Act with our own employees.
-We have set out our due diligence framework which ensures we monitor legislation and adopt appropriate best practice so our staff are treated fairly, supported and respected, and as best we can, ensure they are trained and developed to deliver the best in service and superannuation outcomes to members.
+We are vigilant in meeting our obligations under the Act by adhering to our employee due diligence framework.
+This starts with our people, ensuring we monitor legislative and regulatory changes, adopt appropriate best practice so our staff are treated fairly, supported, and respected and, as best we can, provide training and development opportunities so we deliver the best service and superannuation outcomes to members.